Marvin Terrell

-Marvin Terrell, Jr. (June 10, 1938 – December 1, 2018) was an American college and professional football guard who played four seasons in the American Football League from 1960–1963 for the Dallas Texans/Kansas City Chiefs.
+Marvin Terrell Jr. (June 10, 1938 – December 1, 2018) was an American professional football player who was a guard for four seasons in the American Football League (AFL) from 1960 to 1963 for the Dallas Texans/Kansas City Chiefs.
+He played college football for the Ole Miss Rebels.

 Biography

 He was an AFL All-Star in 1962, when the Texans won the longest game up to that time, the double-overtime victory over the Houston Oilers in the AFL Championship Game.
 He was inducted into the Mississippi Hall of Fame in 2001.